 .

 1. The foundation will be represented by the Executive Committee.
-The right to represent the foundation will also be vested in two members of the Executive Committee acting jointly.
+The right to represent the foundation will also be vested in two Members of the Executive Committee acting jointly.

 2. The Executive Committee may also grant one or more of its members or third parties, either jointly or individually, a power of attorney, permanent or otherwise, to represent the foundation within the restrictions laid down in that power of attorney.